MarkGodwin/tplink-omada-api/README.md

 * Basic device information
 * Port status and PoE configuraton for Switches (<-- What I actually needed)

+Only tested with OC200 firmware version 5.5.7.
+Other versions may not be fully compatible.

 ## Future

 The available API surface is quite large.
 More of this could be exposed in the future.